jenul-ferdinand/solv/README.md

-# madmath-idle-javaport
+# Mad Math Idle

 Java port of my GameMaker prototype.
+This was for my Computer Science Major Project, I did this to test my Java programming skills.